Savannah Speech & Hearing Center

 Dr. Jones obtained her Doctorate of Physical Therapy from Shenandoah University and has spent the past 7 years as a pediatric physical therapist working at The Children’s Hospital of Philadelphia (CHOP), where she was a primary therapist in Neuromuscular Clinic and a Clinical Evaluator for the Duchenne Muscular Dystrophy trials.
 She has earned her Board-Certified Pediatric Clinical Specialist designation and is experienced in acute and inpatient rehabilitation.
 Dr. Jones is very passionate about working with the Neuromuscular population and has had the opportunity to assist with teaching at local physical therapy schools and through the Muscular Dystrophy Association.
 She also enjoys working with developmental, orthopedic, oncology, and post-concussion diagnoses.
 Dr. Jones is now accepting clients at our Savannah center.

-Kiersten has been our Rehabilitation Scheduler and Referral Specialist since 2019, managing the busy schedules of multiple therapists deftly and always with a smile.
+Kiersten began as our Rehabilitation Scheduler and Referral Specialist in 2019, managing the busy schedules of multiple therapists deftly and always with a smile.
+She took over responsibilities as our Rehabilitation Billing Specialist in 2024.

 Audiology Department